-When you’re packing for your next vacation, don’t forget your travel journal.
+When you’re packing for your next trip, don’t forget your travel journal.
 Along with the charts, maps and logs, travel journals are not only great for planning your trips, they’re also great for documenting special moments during your travels.
 Sounds like fun, right?
 To help you keep track of your travel memories, we’ve got five helpful tips.

 Journaling While Traveling